Jiuzhaigou

 Gate at opening, three branches, one long mountain day.

-Up at first light to catch the gate as it opens.
-The day runs the Y of the valley in the order the standard tour misses: up the Zechawa branch first to Long Lake and Five Colour Pond in the morning's flat light, back down through Nuorilang as the rainbow comes to the base of the falls, and along the Rize branch in the early afternoon for Five Flower Lake as the day-trippers leave.
-Mirror Lake and Reed Lake close the day from the lower branch as the boardwalks empty.
-Dinner is back in the village with the family kitchen pot.
+An early start at the main gate, in before the day's first shuttle queue forms.
+The day works the Y of the valley in reverse: up the Zechawa branch first for Long Lake and Five Colour Pond in the morning's flat light, then back through Nuorilang Falls and on to the Rize branch, working past Swan Lake and Panda Lake before reaching Five Flower Lake as the day-trippers leave.
+Rhinoceros Lake holds its mirror in the early afternoon, and the Shuzheng cluster closes the day from the lower trunk.
+Dinner is yak hot pot back in the village.

 - Main gate entry